unadlib/reactant/docs/dynamic-modules.md

 title: Dynamic Modules
 ---

+Code-splitting is important for many large projects, and Reactant supports dynamic loading of split code by modules.

+## Configuration

 Reactant supports dynamic module imports, make sure you set:
 * `comments: true` in `.babalrc` (this is the default).
 * `chunkFilename: '[name].bundle.js'` in your webpack config.